-Trump, GOP At Odds Over Border Adjustment Tax
+Trump, GOP At Odds Over "Border Adjustment" Tax

 And here's the bonus ... and one of the keys to tax reform.
 A 20 percent tax on all imports would produce an estimated $1.2 trillion dollars over 10 years, enough to offset much of the loss in revenue from the big reduction in tax rates that Republicans want, including dropping from a 35 percent rate to 20 percent for corporations.

-But, rate cuts without that revenue, would mean an major increase in federal deficits, causing heartburn for the party's deficit hawks.
+But, rate cuts without that revenue, would mean a major increase in federal deficits, causing heartburn for the party's deficit hawks.

 Now critics, including some aligned with big Republican contributors like the Koch brothers, say, 'Wait a minute.'
 To a great extent, U.S. consumers will bear the brunt of a tax on imports.
 They'll end up paying higher prices for things like imported cars, clothes and food.
 Businesses that import products could also be hurt, including businesses from retailers and petroleum refineries, including those owned by Koch Industries.